yngvem/python-project-structure/README.rst

 The ``LICENSE.txt`` file
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Your project needs an open source lisence, otherwise, noone will be able to use your project.
-I like the MIT lisence, which is a very open lisence.
-To decide a lisence, i reccomend `choosealicense
+Your project needs an open source license, otherwise, noone will be able to use your project.
+I like the MIT license, which is a very open license.
+To decide a license, i reccomend `choosealicense
 <https://choosealicense.com/>`_ if
-you are unsure as to which lisence to use.
+you are unsure as to which license to use.

 Running tests with tox
 ^^^^^^^^^^^^^^^^^^^^^^